Paul92/ADA_Project/index.md

 ![jobs](assets/jobsnorm.png){: .center-image }

-The most common jobs are political positions, the most common being senator and house member.
+The most frequently encountered jobs are political positions, the most common being senator and house member.
 This is expected, considering that the statements are political.
+Looking at the normalized distribution, the president is the most reliable source, with under 30% of the statements being classified as lies.

+Unsurprisingly, the social media is remarkably unreliable, with a high number of outrageous lies.
+All the statements of a President Elect belong to Donald Trump, while 611 out of the 615 presidential statements belong to Barack Obama.
+This correlates with the speaker trustworthiness analysed above, with Barack Obama being one of the most trustworthy people.

 #### Political affiliation